tsuereth/glog/content/post/2020/05/03_fallout4_automatron.md

 rating = ["Bad"]
 +++

-{{% game "Fallout 4: Automatron" %}}Automatron{{% /game %}} is about robots.
+[Automatron](game:Fallout 4: Automatron) is about robots.
 You fight robots, you get a new companion who's a robot, and you build an upgrade station for robots!
 Robots, robots, robots.

-Unfortunately that upgrade station represents a geometric progression of the inventory-management-hell problem I lamented in {{% game "Fallout 4" %}}Fallout 4{{% /game %}}.
+Unfortunately that upgrade station represents a geometric progression of the inventory-management-hell problem I lamented in <game:Fallout 4>.
 There are so many damn upgrades, requiring such a crazy variety of salvaged parts and pieces -- the menu is bewildering to look at.
 I did like two upgrades and never bothered with it again.

 (It doesn't help that I'd already picked my favorite companion by this point in the game, and it wasn't a robot.
 The robot upgrade station is effectively pointless if you don't have a robotic companion.)